andrewlee1807/DelayNet/README.md

 # DelayNet: Enhancing temporal feature extraction for electronic consumption forecasting with delayed dilated convolution

-This is the origin Tensorflow implementation of DelayNet in the following paper: [paper-link]
+This is the origin Tensorflow implementation of DelayNet in the following paper: https://www.mdpi.com/1996-1073/16/22/7662

 <table border="0">
  <tr>